Paris - Ile De France

 The 36km long river rises near Guyancourt, not far from Versailles in the department of Yvelines.

-It then flows into the Seine near Austerlitz railway station in the 13th district of Paris.
+It then flows into the Seine near Austerlitz railway station.

-For centuries it flew among the meadows and coppice of the marshy left bank.
+For centuries it flew among the meadows and woodland of the marshy left bank.

 It would regularly flood in the spring season, however, would withdraw into its bed after a few months.